 Table of Contents

-Note that you can associate or assign a static Public IP while creating a new Virtual Machine as well as an existing Azure Virtual Machine.
+You can associate or assign a static Public IP while creating a new Virtual Machine and an existing Azure Virtual Machine.

 - Log in to the Azure Portal.